jakopy/Instagram-Scrape-Project/Searchable Database/flask jinja app/flask jinja/readme.md

 2. Go to any browser and type in http://127.0.0.1:5000/instagram_search</br>
 3. Type in a for the Search Term, 0 for min followers, 100000000000 for max followers then click submit</br>
 4. Once the submit button is clicked, you can view an instagram profile by clicking on the blue text</br>
+Note: Since the data is static in this application you may not be able to view a person's profile if the person's profile no longer exists on instagram. </br>

 ==============
 How This Application Works